Concerned about getting the flu during pregnancy?

 “Although many pregnant people won’t have severe complications if they get the flu, it can lead to serious complications, such as pneumonia and hospitalizations,” Dr. Pringle says.

 Some of these complications may even be life-threatening.
-Additionally, flu infections can also increase the risk for preterm labor and preterm birth.
+Additionally, flu infections can also increase the risk of preterm labor and preterm birth.

 How can I treat the flu during pregnancy?